OrquestraCD/cfn-tf-custom-types/resources/tencentcloud/Terraform-TencentCloud-CamUser/docs/README.md

 #### NeedResetPassword

-Indicate whether the CAM user will reset the password the next time he/her logs in.
+Indicate whether the CAM user need to reset the password when first logins.

 _Required_: No